-The legends of King Arthur and the knights of the Round Table, with their themes of chivalry, magic, friendship, war, adventure, corruption, and nostalgia, as well as romantic love and betrayal, make up one of the most influential and enduring mythologies in European culture.
-This course will examine literary interpretations of the Arthurian legend, in history, epic, and romance, from the sixth century through the sixteenth.
-We will also consider some later examples of Arthuriana, on page and movie screen, in the Victorian and modern periods.
+The legends of King Arthur and the knights of the Round Table, with their themes of chivalry, magic, friendship, war, adventure, corruption, and nostalgia, as well as romantic love and betrayal, make up one of the most influential and enduring mythologies in our culture.
+This course will examine literary interpretations of the Arthurian legend, in history, epic, romance, and fiction, from the sixth century through the sixteenth, following the characters and motifs through their evolution.
+We will also consider some later examples of Arthuriana, in novels, comics, TV and movies, in the twentieth and twenty-first centuries.

 Max Enrollment: 30

 Distribution Requirements: LL - Language and Literature